 Hindi (English subtitles available) , 2004

 Most Indian films, which are made to cater to an audience largely possessing poor taste in cinema, care two hoots to capture the atmosphere and micro-climate of the country they are set in.
 In Raincoat however, you feel the need for the eponymous material.
-Monsoons have set in, the air is short on brightness and heat, and regardless of whether the camera trains its sights outdoors or indoors, there is a touch of dampness and this natural stage is ripe for the cultivation of a long orgiastic session of speculative reflection and quietly aching regret.
+Monsoons have set in, the air is short on brightness and heat, and regardless of whether the camera trains its sights outdoors or indoors, there is a touch of dampness.
+This then is the natural stage that becomes ripe for the cultivation of a long orgiastic session of speculative reflection and quietly aching regret.

 Manoj notes her cosy existence with a neutral countenance, and they both speak fluidly of their comfortables lives, studiously avoiding bringing up the past, their sultry banter sprinkled with jokes, and suggestions for overcoming each other's little foibles - the kind that make the lives of well-off people appear so endearingly flawed.
 Lunchtime looms, and since the darned servants have absconded without even preparing a decent lunch for them, Neeru elects to step out and bring back food from a restaurant.
-A middle-aged male visitor then gains entry into the house - this segment is the most deliciously dramatic part of the entire movie: fusing humour, hard reality, taunts, regret, insight wisdom, brave-heart gesture, and the wonderful sobriety of real life all into one single encounter.
+A middle-aged male visitor then gains entry into the house.
+This segment involutingly blooms as the most deliciously dramatic part of the entire movie - fusing humour hard reality taunts regret insight wisdom brave-heart gesture and the wonderful sobriety of real life all into one single encounter.
 The end of this episode sets the stage for the song "Piya Tora Kaisa Abhimaan".

 The performances here are as much about the extraction of full potential as they are about excellent casting.
+Alok’s wife, Sheela, is embodied by young Mouli Ganguly with a masterpiece performance of tender restraint and born nuance.
+Comely, with a softly dulcet voice and gentle manner that goes on to reveal a wise, sometimes sly comprehension of human nature, Sheela understands Manoj’s melancholia and tends to him with motherly concern.
 Manoj’s friend, Alok, is played by Sameer Dharmadhikari as an urbane no-nonsense man who still nurtures concern for his hapless old pal.
-Alok’s wife, Sheela, is embodied by Mouli Ganguly with delectable nuance.
-Comely, with a softly dulcet voice and gentle manner that goes on to reveal a wise,sometimes sly comprehension of human nature she understands Manoj’s melancholia and tends to him with motherly concern.
-Annu Kapoor’s cameo is an absolute hoot ,and a testament to his under-feted acting chops.
+Annu Kapoor’s cameo is an absolute hoot, and a testament to his under-feted acting chops.
+Kapoor had aspired to be a surgeon in early life, and observing his precisely great performances from 'Raincoat' to 'Jolly LLB2 ' hints that he is a man for whom expertise in his chosen field would not remain a difficult task for long.
 Speaking in articulate, Sanskrit-infused Hindi, and emoting with a confident yet restrained flourish, he brings not only dramatic punch but also a trenchant perspective to the narrative.

 Raincoat’s script template is borrowed from a popular short story by a famous overseas writer.
 The movie wallows in a mood beyond despair, and watches its characters as they conceive words and mannerisms that are offered like how wreaths of blossoms are used to cover a grave.
 And it slowly spins a tapestry wherein its protagonists ultimately oblige themselves to pull off a victory, inspite of the fact that the bigger story is one of defeat.
 At one point, at a juncture isolated from their direct interaction, Neeru wistfully states " If God had wished so, then I’d have been married to you, isn’t it...?"
 That reflection merits a wry smile, in light of her own choice earlier in the story, and at the beguiling interplay between personal determinism and fate’s decree.
 Raincoat succeeds wonderfully in evoking the impossible regret of unfulfilled love.
 And it pays exquisite tribute to the need to be civil, even kind to those who were once a part of us, and may still be.